 Fraternity & Sorority Life at Trinity University serves as a home-away-from-home for about 25% of the undergraduate student population.
 Fraternity & Sorority Life at Trinity provides students with opportunities for leadership development, alumni networking, service within the Trinity and San Antonio communities, and lifelong friendships.

-Unlike most fraternity & sorority communities, all six fraternities and seven sororities are local.
+Unlike most fraternity & sorority communities, all seven fraternities and seven sororities are local.
 These groups were started at Trinity by Trinity students.
 The fraternity & sorority community has a rich history at Trinity, with some groups dating back over 75 years.

 Recruitment officially kicks off for fraternities and sororities on Tuesday, September 10 at 5:30 p.m. in Northrup Hall 040.
 Interested students should plan to attend Greek 101 at 3:00 p.m. in Northrup 040, immediately followed by Official Kick-Off on the Coates Esplanade.
 At this event, students will meet members from each organization and have the opportunity to sign up for our Master Recruiting Lists.
 Through this list, students will receive invitations throughout the semester to attend specific organizational events and programs.
-Also, any student interested in potentially receiving a bid in the spring MUST be on the Master List by January 1, 2019.
+Also, any student interested in potentially receiving a bid in the spring MUST be on the Master List by Monday, October 28, 2019.